 The mine is the last remaining coastal sand mine in the nation and it sits on the beach in the southern Monterey Bay – an area with the highest coastal erosion in the state.

-Non-profit Save Our Shores wants to keep pressure on agencies that could potentially close the mine.
+Santa Cruz based non-profit Save Our Shores wants to keep pressure on agencies that could potentially close the mine.
 I spoke with Save Our Shores Executive Director Katherine O’Dea about a letter writing campaign they’re launching today.

 Katherina O'Dea (KO): We’ve created what we are calling five protest stations that we’ll have located throughout the region.
 That will have a bucket of sand and directions of how to complete their protest letter.
 It’s actually a postcard and the postcard is done somewhat tongue and cheek suggesting to the Coastal Commission and the State Lands Commission that apparently we don’t need the sand on our beach, “so here have some”.
 So were asking people to scoop some sand, sign a postcard, put it in an envelope and we’ll collect them in a box.
 And when we have several hundred in the box we’re either going to deliver it directly at State Lands Commission meeting and a Coastal Commission meeting and or mail it into the Commissioners.
 So it’s a very public statement that its time for cease and desist.